 Get yourself on Yelp, RateMD, or any of the local directories.
 They’re usually free and it’s really easy to set them up!
 This again will give you more ways to be found when people search for you but also improve your prominence score within Google.

-Simply copy and paste what you put on your Google My Business Profile to these other directories so that when someone searches for you, Google sees your SAME information in multiple places (it’s key that you name, address and phone number are listed identically across all sites)
+Simply copy and paste what you put on your Google My Business Profile to these other directories so that when someone searches for you, Google sees your SAME information in multiple places (it’s key that you name, address and phone number are listed identically across all.

 Google wants to make sure that they’re sending people to websites that makes sense and that deliver a really good customer experience.
 They don’t want to send people to crappy websites.

 Google rewards people that have really strong, mobile-friendly websites so make sure to optimize it for mobile.
 Check yours out from your phone.
-Run through each page, check the links all work and the images aren’t looking wonky on mobile.
+Run through each page, check the links all work and the images aren’t looking won mobile.

 You can probably do all this work in a few hours and you definitely want to do it.
 Google factors all of these things into how it ranks you.
 You can be doing little things like this here and there, to get the basics in place so you can be growing from there.

 If you want to learn the 4 steps my clients are using to build fully booked practices (without having the marketing take over their life) check out the free training below.
 And as always, feel free to comment below or DM me on Instagram if you have any questions.